Linaro/lava/doc/v2/multinodeapi.rst

 lava-network
 ------------

+.. caution:: ``lava-network`` is **deprecated** and can be problematic as it has assumptions about the output of commands like ``ifconfig`` which can change between operating systems.
+Test writers should break up the tasks of identifying data about the network into specific handlers which can cope with the tools provided within specific operating systems.
+   ``lava-network`` can be replaced by using such scripts alongside the rest of the API, e.g. ``lava-send``, ``lava-wait`` and ``lava-wait-all``.

 Helper script to broadcast IP data from the test image, wait for data to be received by the rest of the group (or one role within the group) and then provide an interface to retrieve IP data about the group on